-605.4 LIMITATIONS
+5.4 LIMITATIONS

+5.4.1 Members from any Group Member on Board

-No more than three (3) members or coaches of any Club Member or Affiliated Group Member shall serve on the Board of Directors at any time.
-This limitation shall be applied separately as to Athlete Members and other Individual Members.
+No more than three (3) Members of any Group Member shall serve on the Board of Directors at any time.
+This limitation shall be applied separately as to Athlete Members and other Non-Athlete Members.

+5.4.1 Employees of HISI as members of the Board

+No employee of HISI may serve as a voting member of the Board of Directors.

 5.5 VOICE AND VOTING RIGHTS OF BOARD MEMBERS - The voice and voting rights of Board Members and individuals shall be as follows: